rohithegde/rohithegde.github.com/_posts/2023-06-13-cloud-alerting-strategy.md

   E.g. Configuring an alert for a virtual machine with a threshold of 1 minute for unavailability before an alert is triggered.
 - Use an automated alerting solution instead of having people actively look for issues.
 - Add a group email address rather than specific persons so as to reduce the need to update the notification settings with every team member's changes.

+Takeaway - Use the steps given above to formulate a solid alerting strategy for your cloud setup.
+A "horses for courses" approach works really well to ensure a steady flow of alerts which isnt noisy.

 ## References